leonlinsx/minimal-mistakes/_posts/2019-11-30-grandma-video-games.md

 ![a16z]({{ site.url }}{{ site.baseurl }}/assets/images/Tyro dating market.png)

 Games are larger than film but still growing quicker.
-With the [global sports industry at $500bn in size](https://www.businesswire.com/news/home/20190514005472/en/Sports---614-Billion-Global-Market-Opportunities "Sports"), there's still plenty of room for games to continue growing before reaching the same size as sports.
+With the [global sports industry at $500bn in size](https://www.businesswire.com/news/home/20190514005472/en/Sports---614-Billion-Global-Market-Opportunities "Sports"), there's plenty of room for games to grow before reaching the same size as sports.

 For games to do so, they'd need to expand beyond kids playing Fortnite on their parent's credit cards.
-[The largest esports tournament already has about the same number of viewers as the Super Bowl](https://marginalrevolution.com/marginalrevolution/2018/08/esports-update.html "MR"), but the smaller tournaments still have much room to go.
+[The largest esports tournament already has about the same number of viewers as the Super Bowl](https://marginalrevolution.com/marginalrevolution/2018/08/esports-update.html "MR"), but the smaller tournaments cannot compare yet.
 You'd want new games to be inclusive experiences that adults and even the elderly could appreciate. *Would grandma ever play a video game?*

 Well \[3\]: